ember-learn/ember-blog/source/2019-04-09-ember-3-9-released.md

 **Support for Node 11 (2 of 2)**

 Ember CLI is now tested against Node 11.
-If developers use it for their apps and addons, the CLI will not show a warning.
+If developers use it for their apps and addons, the CLI will not show a warning anymore.

 #### Bugfixes (1)